ains-arch/flask-on-docker/README.md

 ### Production

 1. Create a *.env.prod* file in the root folder of the project.
+Choose a username and password.

 ```sh
 FLASK_APP=project/__init__.py